GameTimeline

 Overview

-Fifth Anderson film—leads into Final Chapter.
+Fifth Anderson film—watch after Afterlife; leads directly into The Final Chapter.

-US theatrical premiere September 14, 2012.
+US theatrical premiere September 14, 2012 (2D and 3D); home video and streaming followed.

 7. Resident Evil: Damnation